yitzhtal/spring-petclinic-jenkins-pipeline/readme.md

-# Jenkins Pipeline for Spring-PetClinic Project (Deploy to DockerHub)
+# Jenkins Pipeline for Spring-PetClinic Project

 ## Introduction
 Pipeline built in Jenkins for the Spring project: ```https://github.com/spring-projects/spring-petclinic```.